 For cross-network paths to be visible, you must:

-- Advertise on the Google Search Network and either YouTube or the Google Display Network
+- Advertise on the Google Search Network, YouTube, Google Display Network, or Discovery

-Note: Google Analytics goals/conversions and offline conversion tracking can't measure some YouTube engagements.
+Note: Offline conversion tracking can't measure some YouTube engagements.
 These conversion types will show paths across Search and YouTube clicks only.
+Data-driven attribution support for Discovery campaigns is rolling out in the coming months.

 Best practices for cross-account conversion tracking

-For the attribution reports to display cross-network activity, you must use Google Ads conversion tracking with visibility into both Search Network, YouTube, and Google Display Network campaigns.
-If you use cross-account conversion tracking, make sure that Search, YouTube, and Google Display Network campaigns across different accounts all track conversions at the manager account (MCC) level.
+For the attribution reports to display cross-network activity, you must use Google Ads conversion tracking with visibility into Search Network, YouTube, Google Display Network, and Discovery campaigns.
+If you use cross-account conversion tracking, make sure that Search, YouTube, Google Display Network, and Discovery campaigns across different accounts all track conversions at the manager account (MCC) level.

 Use the account map feature in Google Ads to verify that your account is set up to accurately display cross-network reporting.